 - Water filter – ultralight and so dang convenient

 - Food storage container

-- Custom ultralight backpack – interested to go ultralight?
+- Custom ultralight backpack – interested to go ultralight for a better hike experience?
 Check out my gear guide for tips on how here

 - Compressible day pack – great to bring on overnight hikes for summit days

 - Sleeping pad

 - Eddie Bauer Cirruslite Down Jacket

 - Glyder sports bra/ leggings outfit – 20% off your first order